galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 >
 >  Which of the top 10 OTUs in your output were significantly different between early and late samples?
 >
-> <details>
->  <summary> Click to view answer</summary>
+> > ### {% icon solution %} Solution
->  Looking at the p-value cut-off and using your favorite cutoff threshold (say 0.01).
+> > Looking at the p-value cut-off and using your favorite cutoff threshold (say 0.01).
->  Answer to the question is all OTUs with a value lower than this threshold.
+> > Answer to the question is all OTUs with a value lower than this threshold.
 Note that these OTU labels may
->  be different for you and may very between one repetition of this tutorial to the next, and therefore may
+> > be different for you and may very between one repetition of this tutorial to the next, and therefore may
->  vary between you and your neighbour as well.
+> > vary between you and your neighbour as well.
-> </details>
+> {: .solution }
 {: .question}

 Another non-parametric tool we can use as an alternative to metastats is lefse: